panzerdp/dmitripavlutin.com/content/posts/086-object-is-array/index.md

 commentsThreadId: is-array-javascript
 ---

-Checking whether a value is an array in JavaScript might be necessary when a variable is expected to be an array, but it could be a `null`, or a plain object.
+Checking whether a value is an array in JavaScript is necessary when a variable is expected to be an array, but it could be a plain object or even a primitive.

-In this post, you'll find 3 good ways to detect a JavaScript array.
+In this post, you'll find 3 good ways to detect an array instance in JavaScript.

 ## 1. *Array.isArray(value)*

-If you don't have time to read the entire post, here's a good idea how to detect an array in JavaScript: just use `Array.isArray(value)` utility function.
+If you don't have time to read the entire post, here's a good way to detect an array in JavaScript: just use `Array.isArray(value)` utility function.

-If you want to know more, let's continue.
+But if you want to know more, let's continue.

 Here are a few examples of using `Array.isArray()`: